 - Girls Group – weekly activities

 Through all of our programming, the House strives to provide a place for developing youth leaders who will exert a positive influence on their peers and offer a first line of defense for those who are at risk.
 The goal of our program is to focus on building positive attitudes and foster a sense of responsibility toward self, school, work and the community.
 Education is the cornerstone of future success for our youth and the House’s programs focus on assisting our youth to remain in school, to create and attain goals, to prepare for employment opportunities and be better equipped to make the right decisions in life.

-The Education and Career Development Program is funded by the City of Boston, Community Development Block Grant (CDBG), BNY Mellon, Clipper Ship Foundation, John Hancock Financial, Boston Cradle to Career Grants Initiative, South Boston Community Development Fund, Moses Kimball Fund, David Rockefeller Foundation, and is supported by the United Way of Mass Bay and Merrimack Valley.
+The Education and Career Development Program is funded by the City of Boston, P&G Gillette Great Starts, South Boston Foundation, Boston Planning and Development Agency, John Hancock Financial, and is supported by the United Way of Mass Bay and Merrimack Valley.